 Wales produces a huge amount of seafood, which, as well as being exported, is readily available to satisfy the tastes of even the most discerning of diners.

 Welsh cheeses, too, are attracting much international interest and winning top awards worldwide.

 We must not forget either the ever-expanding drinks industry which is now offering some of the finest alcoholic beverages.
 Penderyn Distillery is now producing significant quantities and varieties of Welsh whisky, plus great gins and vodka.
 Wales has a number of microbreweries and distilleries, each producing locally distinct products and all are eager for them to be appreciated by a wider public.

-Throughout the year food festivals are held throughout Wales and if food in all its glorious aspects is something which is high on your list of priorities, then your holiday can be designed around your requirements.
+All through the year food festivals are held throughout Wales and markets selling locally produced products are held in all parts of Wales almost every Summer weekend.
+If food in all its glorious aspects is something which is high on your list of priorities, then your holiday can be designed around your requirements.

 And the best thing is that very many of our food and drink providers are very keen to promote their produce.
-Fly2Wales holidays will be pleased to help you source products and arrange meetings with their producers.
+‘Wales Beckons’ will be pleased to help you source products and arrange meetings with their producers.

 Welsh food for you to try

 Wild mushroom picking in the heart of Wales.
 September-October for picking wonderful fungi and to learn what’s good and bad to eat.
 When you have finished there’s a great meal to be had.